-East Wind is a community owned and operated by its members, who share all income and expenses, and responsibility for needs including food, clothing, shelter, medical care, education, and other needs and amenities considered desirable, insofar as the community is able to provide them.
+East Wind is a community owned and operated by its members, who share all income and expenses, and responsibility for food, clothing, shelter, medical care, education, and other needs and amenities considered desirable, insofar as the community is able to provide them.

 Our bylaws set forth our purposes, direction, ideology, define the rights and obligations of membership, and state the guarantees made by the community to its members.
 The bylaws allow for experimentation and are intentionally minimal in their restrictions.
 The bylaws can be amended in any manner desirable with a two thirds majority vote of full members.
 The bylaws state that East Wind may “govern itself by any reasonable means which its members desire.”
 We encourage those who are interested in visiting East Wind to read our bylaws in full.

 East Wind is a founding member of the Federation of Egalitarian Communities.
 We are one of seven (and growing) egalitarian communities which have joined together in common to create a lifestyle based on equality, cooperation, and harmony with the Earth.
 This is a fundamentally different approach than that of the society in which most of us were raised.
 We believe a different way of living holds the promise of realizing the human potential lost through unequal distribution of wealth, power, and opportunity.